|San José State University|

 About 1949 Maria Goeppert Myer and Hans Jensen of Germany proposed a shell structure for protons and for neutrons that is identified by the number of stable isotopes and isomers.
 The filled shells have an unusually large number of stable nuclides.
 These numbers are called the nuclear magic numbers.
 There are also identifiable subshells.
 A slight modification of the Goeppert-Myer-Jensen formulation gives a set of three quantum numbers for each proton and for each neutron.

 If a quantum number is included which identifies whether the nucleon is a proton or neutron then a set four quantum numbers would identify the nucleon and Pauli's Exclusion Principle would be satisfied.
-The number of Up quarks could also be used to identify the nucleon.

 HOME PAGE OF Thayer Watkins,